TL;DR

 1. Kenso (iOS App)

-The most intentional training app for serious lifters who prioritize progression over motivation.
+The most intentional training app for serious lifters who prioritize progression over hype.
+Kenso's double-progression engine recommends your next weight and reps after each session and triggers a deload when sessions fail.

 2. Apple Watch Series 11 (Wearable)

-Most accurate heart rate monitoring and comprehensive health metrics for strength training.
+Accurate heart rate monitoring and broad health metrics that pair well with strength training.

 - Built-in strength training workout profiles